scignscape/ntxh/README.md

 the spirit of transparency (insofar as those who publish research data should attempt to clarify the source, origins, provenance, and methodology applicable to the data's origination).

 ---
+**Setting up a Development Environment**

+Once you have cloned the data set (see below) and wish to view the data set through the data-set specific application (rather than via Dryad or accompanying papers) it is necessary to compile and build the data-set application.
+The easiest way to do this is via Qt Creator.
+This seection assumes that each user has Qt (the libraries) and Qt Creator (the IDE) installed on their computer and has no difficulty compiling, building, and running C++ projects within this IDE.

+To get started with the data set, begin with the project called "`build-first`".
+Specifically, within Qt Creator open the project at the location "`@/code/cpp/projects/qt/qtm/unibuild/dsmain/build-first.pro`".
+This project should build and run without further preparation (except for potential font-related issues; see below), assuming the development environment is set up for Qt in general.
+This build option provides a basic version of the data-set application and can serve as a check that the development environment is working correctly.

+To examine more advanced features of the data set, it is necessary to set up a "`preferred`" folder, which must be a _sibling_ folder to the archive root called "`preferred`".
+Inside that folder would be several files indicating "preferred" paths for certain tools needed for the data set (except for basic usage), such as `qmake` and `pdflatex`, as well as several "`.pri`" files (which are similar to Qt `pro` project files but can be included in other "`.pri`" or "`.pro`"s) providing users opportunities to customize certain dependencies and out-of-source locations.
+Users can examine the `@/preferred` folder for a template of the proper out-of-source `preferred` folder (note that `sysroot`-related files are not needed by most users).
+Within the `@/preferred` folder is a zipped `preferred-zip` file for convenience, which can be extracted (within the convenience "`@/temp`" folder, if desired), then copy the `preferred` subfolder to the parent directory of the archive root, so that `preferred` becomes the root's sibling.

+With the `preferred` folder in place, the simplest build option to try next is `build-quick`, which is located in the same folder as `build-first`.
+It should be possible to build and run `build-quick` at this point providing essentially the same data-set application as before (via `build-first`) but with additional built-in features.

+More complex build options and use-cases are discussed below.

+---
 **UDPipe**